nishantb66/bpcl_portal/README.md

 6. **Task Manager** – Structured task listing with deadlines and statuses for easy oversight.
 7. **Reimbursements** – Submit requests with attachments, track statuses, and reference old requests.
 8. **Meeting Room Booking** – Real-time room availability to avoid double-booking fiascos.
 9. **Choose Calendar** – Pick the built-in Portal Calendar or link an external Google Calendar.
+10. **Chat with PDF** – Pick your PDF document and AI will help you to get valuable information from it.
+11. **Personalised AI assistants** - Your personal AI assistants at different modules of the application, can give you insights about your data with high internal level security and privacy.
-10. **Admin Syatem** – Manage all data.
+12. **Admin Syatem** – Management all data.